-PCOM: ODL 528: Diversity, Equity and Inclusion Leadership Lab 3 credit
+PCOM: ODL 528 - Diversity, Equity and Inclusion Leadership Lab 3 credits

-PCOM HSL Managed Care in Health and Social Services Leadership: Navigating Complex Payer Systems 3 credit
+PCOM: HSL - Managed Care in Health and Social Services Leadership: Navigating Complex Payer Systems 3 credits

-PCOM HSL Integrative Health Policy, Advocacy and Innovation 3 credit
+PCOM: HSL - Integrative Health Policy, Advocacy and Innovation 3 credits

-Jefferson: PBH 501: Introduction to Public Health
+Jefferson: PBH 501 - Introduction to Public Health

 Introduces history and basic principles of public health and their application to the health status of populations.
-Presents public health resources used to monitor the health status of the community and to evaluate public health interventions.
+Presents public health resourcesused to monitor the health status of the community and to evaluate public health interventions.
 Focuses on the basis of public health, settings and tools for public health practice, provision of public health services and the future of public health practice.

-Jefferson: PBH 502: Social & Behavioral Foundations of Public Health
+Jefferson: PBH 502 - Social & Behavioral Foundations of Public Health 3 credits